Chennakesava-Avvaru/Data-Engineering-and-Analytics-Platform/README.md

-# IT Staffing Recruitment Data Lake and Analytics Platform (Staffing-Origin)
+# IT Staffing Recruitment Data Lake and Analytics Platform (SO)

 - Project Summary: Designed and implemented a data lake and analytics platform for an IT staffing recruitment business to optimize recruitment processes through data-driven insights.